 You’ve got to get a 4WD into Belaga if you’re heading in from Bintulu, you need to be a little bit time rich and there’s no other option, fourby is where it’s at.
 I searched all over the Interwebs to try and find out exactly where we could locate one of these elusive vehicles but there was no information.
 In fact most of the information I found online was posted in 2008 apart from one blog from last year but that dude hitchhiked from Simpang Bakun (Bakun Junction) and that was our reluctant plan B; stay overnight in Bintulu then catch a bus to the junction and hope for the best with both thumbs out.

-The info is probably out there buried in blogs like this one that don’t show up in a Google search.
-Blogs that people don’t read because we’re too scared to promote them in case someone says something mean about them.
-I don’t think even my mother reads this blog any more.
-My girlfriend does but that’s only kind of because I’d guilt trip her if she didn’t.
-But anyway, I ended up calling Daniel Levoh for help, his number is listed in the Lonely Planet and at the bottom of this post, and in the event that someone searching for advice on how to get from Bintulu to Belaga stumbles upon this blog I’ll put everything you need to know about locating a 4WD to take you there for RM50 at the bottom.
+The info is probably out there buried in blogs like this one but not a lot of people land here.
+I ended up calling Daniel Levoh for help, his number is listed in the Lonely Planet and at the bottom of this post, and in the event that someone searching for advice on how to get from Bintulu to Belaga stumbles upon this blog I’ll put everything you need to know about locating a 4WD to take you there for RM50 at the bottom.

 So it was around oneish when we finally got underway.
 It’s mostly via sealed road, even once you turn off at Bakun Junction (where there’s fuck all bar a few stalls flogging stuff you can apply to your facehole whilst you wait to thumb a ride), but eventually after about three and a half hours you swing a right and that’s when shit gets real.
 The last 34kms are done very slowly along a narrow shit of a road.
 It’s kind of tarmacked but it’s like there were a load of bodies in the way and they couldn’t be arsed shifting them so they just tarmacked over them.
 There are more lumps on that road than a braille copy of War & Peace.
 You need to start thinking about how you’re going to make it up to your spinal column and maybe invest in a neck brace.
 And a sports bra.